mahadi117/AdamaRobotics/README.md

 The Adama Robotics kit was designed to be the ultimate robot for teaching, learning, hacking, and research for beginners.
 It is perfect for those just getting started in programming and Robotics automation research.
 The Adama Kit will give you endless opportunities to hack the DIY world.
 It is combined with Arduino Microcontroller and the Sensors.

+<h3>Arduino MCU (Microcontroller Unit)</h3>

+With our kit you will learn how to program the Arduino MCU.
+This skill can be used to design any electronics system.

 <h3> Good Hardware and Gear Motors </h3>

 The Adama Kit is built using high quality components.
 The pan/tilt head assembly, motor mounts, servo mounts, and connecting hardware are stamped metal parts for maximum durability.